These are the Lord’s appointed times, holy assemblies, which you must proclaim at their appointed time. Leviticus 23:4

 Then on the fifteenth day of the same month will be the festival of unleavened bread to the Lord; seven days you must eat unleavened bread.
 On the first day there will be a holy assembly for you; you must not do any regular work.
 You must present a gift to the Lord for seven days, and the seventh day is a holy assembly; you must not do any regular work.’ ” (Leviticus 23:6–8 NET)

 Note from this Scripture that the first and last days of this feast (the 15th and 21st Nisan) are High Sabbath days.
-These days, the people were to cease from their labors and spend time meditating on God and His greatness and goodness.
-Passover, the 14th of Nisan, was the Preparation Day for the first day of the Feast of Unleavened Bread, which was on the 15th of Nisan.
+These days, the people were to cease their labors and spend time meditating on God and His greatness and goodness.
+Passover, the 14th of Nisan, was the Preparation Day for the first day of the Feast of Unleavened Bread on the 15th of Nisan.
 (2)

 When God delivered the Hebrews from Egypt, He brought them out with such haste that they did not have time to bake their bread, which would have normally included leaven.
 Over time, leaven became symbolic of the Hebrew’s old life of bondage in Egypt under Pharaoh and the Egyptian’s world system, which was contrary to God.
 Unleavened bread symbolized their putting off this old life as they came out of Egypt.
 (2)